Look at the saxophone in the photo. What do you see? The technician sees the same, but is most likely asking questions:

 Repair school marks only the beginning of a lifetime journey of learning.
 Repair schools train to "entry-level."
 This means that a graduate should be able to repair nearly any common problem but at significantly slower speed than the experienced technician.
 Because of this, it is common to refer to repair school graduates as "advanced apprentices."
 Most employers recognize the complexity involved when learning repair and of the need to continue your training at the job site: The many variables to consider with each instrument crossing your bench means that time on task, with much repetition, is necessary to develop your problem-solving and decision-making skills along with your physical skills.

-Increasingly, employers are recognizing that fair salary and benefit packages are a must in our increasingly-competitive environment.
+Increasingly, employers are recognizing that fair salary and benefit packages are a must in our competitive environment.
 High productivity and quality are generally well-rewarded in our craft.

 There are four schools dedicated to training technicians in North America, each varying in format, time required for completion and delivery methods.
 Diplomas (1-year) or Associate of Applied Science (AAS) degrees (2-year) are offered depending on the school and program plan.